Exterior of HMS Belfast

 • Some doorways and hatchways have lips which require you to step over them.

-• To see every deck of the ship, visitors will need climb multiple ladders.
+• To see every deck of the ship, visitors will need to climb multiple ladders.
 It is recommended that those with restricted mobility, or with small children under 4ft, do not access the engine room as it has vertical ladders and very narrow walkways.

 • Unfortunately, the nature of the ship makes access to some of the Upper Decks and Lower Decks impossible for wheelchair users, and unsuitable for persons with restricted mobility.
 However, modifications have been made to the Main Deck, the Quarterdeck, Boat Deck and The Café to make them accessible to wheelchair users, and parents with prams, pushchairs, and strollers.